dobtco/wintersmith-knowledge-base/contents/articles/screendoor/integrations/zapier.md

 Before you get started, make sure you have [permission](/articles/your_account/accounts/managing_users.html#managing-user-permissions) to manage Screendoor's API keys.
 Click on your avatar in the navigation bar, and select &ldquo;Settings&rdquo; from the dropdown.

-If you can see &ldquo;API keys&rdquo; as an option in the sidebar, your first step is to create an API key that Zapier can connect to screendoor with.
-Create an API key with a name of &ldquo;Zapier&rdquo;, and copy it.
+If you can see &ldquo;API keys&rdquo; as an option in the sidebar, your first step is to create an API key with which Zapier can connect to Screendoor.
+Create an API key with a name of &ldquo;Zapier,&rdquo; and copy it.

 ![Creating an API key for Zapier.](../images/zapier_2.png)